UbiquityRobotics/learn/quick_start/keyboard_teleop.md

 ---
 # Driving a Robot with a Keyboard

-From your workstation, connect to your robot and log in. (see connecting to your robot for the first time).
+Connect to your robot and log in. (see connecting to your robot for the first time).

-To drive the robot from the workstation, run the keyboard teleop program:
+To drive the robot from an ssh window, check to see if the ROS magni_base program is running:

+    rostopic list

+Next, run the keyboard teleop program:

     rosrun teleop_twist_keyboard teleop_twist_keyboard.py

 This will run the program in the robot.
 Alternatively from a second terminal window on your workstation, you can run the program in the workstation and let it communicate with the robot:

-    export ROS_MASTER_URI=http://ubiquityrobot.local:11311
+    export ROS_MASTER_URI=http://ubiquityrobotXXXX.local:11311
     rosrun teleop_twist_keyboard teleop_twist_keyboard.py

 When teleop is launched the following screen appears: